HacktoberfestinAba/HacktoberfestinAba.github.io/README.md

 ### Prerequisites

-To work on this project from your local machine, you would need basic understanding of [Git](https://git-scm.com/) and the [GitHub Workflow](https://guides.github.com/introduction/flow/).
-Also, experience with web technologies (HTML, CSS, JavaScript) is recommended but not necessary a Text Editor/Web IDE, and a recent version of any popular web browser.
+To work on this project from your local machine, you would need:
+- Basic understanding of [Git](https://git-scm.com/) and the [GitHub Workflow](https://guides.github.com/introduction/flow/).
+- Also, experience with web technologies (HTML, CSS, JavaScript) is recommended but not necessary.
+ -A Text Editor/Web IDE, and a recent version of any popular web browser.

 ## Installing